-- (a) Included in the prepayments, other receivables and other assets are prepayments to the Group's related parties of RMB3,310,000 (2019: RMB3,310,000). - (b) Loans receivable represent the financial investments in certain drama series and loans provided to third parties.
-Included in the loans receivable were the financial investments of RMB10,600,000 (2019: RMB116,126,000) in certain drama series provided to third parties.
-The Group made an investment in certain drama series under arrangements, under which the Group is entitled to a fixed investment return based on the principal investment amount, agreed rate of return and investment period rather than exposure to the risk of variable returns of the invested drama series.
+- Included in the prepayments are prepayments to the Group's related parties of RMB4,500,000 (2020: RMB3,310,000). (a) - Loans receivable represent the financial investments in certain drama series and loans provided to third parties.
+Included in the loans receivable, RMB27,000,000 (2020: RMB10,600,000) were the financial investments in certain drama series provided to third parties.
+The Group made an investment in certain drama series under arrangements, under which the Group is entitled to a fixed investment return based on the principal investment amount, the agreed rate of return and the investment period rather than exposure to the risk of variable returns of the invested drama series.
 The remaining balances represent loans provided to third parties.